kemorick/PowHERful-2019/README.md

 ![New node adding text response per lab.][dialogAddText]

 Let's add some response text and test it out in the console.
-Type a response like ```I can help with that, but I need some more information``` so your user knows that Watson understands the #createTicket intent.
+Type a response like ```I can help you order a pizza, but I need some more information``` so your user knows that Watson understands the #order intent.

 Click the ```Try It``` button in the upper left corner to open up the ```Try it out``` panel.